Circulon vs. Calphalon: What is the difference?

 Another thing to consider in the design is what materials you prefer.
-Do you like the stainless steel handles of Circulon or prefer the various choices of handles that you get with Calphalon.
+For example, do you like the stainless steel handles of Circulon or prefer the various choices of handles that you get with Calphalon.

 Verdict: Personal preference

-The warranty of each brand it will depend on which product you’re buying of the Calphalon set or going with the hassle free warranty of Circulon.
+The warranty of each brand will depend on which of their product lines you’re buying of the Calphalon set or going with the hassle-free warranty of Circulon.

 I prefer the idea of Circulon’s hassle-free warranty.
-The fact that Calphalon has two different tiers of warranty for their products makes me question the long-term durability of them.
-It could be fine but I found that it raised a flag for me.
+However, the fact that Calphalon has two different tiers of warranty for their products makes me question their long-term durability.
+It could be fine, but I found that it raised a flag for me.
 That said 10 years is a long time for any cookware and non-stick coatings.

 Verdict: Winner – Circulon

-When it comes to the materials Circulon uses hard anodized aluminum for the majority of its products, do they do have some steel base cookware as well.
+When it comes to the materials, Circulon uses hard-anodized aluminum for the majority of its products; they do have some steel base cookware as well.

-Calphalon also has cookware that uses hard anodized aluminum, they also have a variety of pots and pans that use enamel cast iron, copper, and stainless steel and also offer silicone handles.
+Calphalon also has cookware that uses hard-anodized aluminum; they also have various pots and pans that use enamel cast iron, copper, and stainless steel and offer silicone handles.

 So which is better?
 If you like variety, Calphalon is the clear winner as it offers more choices.